 satisfy all applicable health and safety requirements; and

-sign an agreement to provide subsidized child care.
+sign an agreement to provide child care supported by financial assistance.

 Non-relative of the Child.
-Subsidized child care may be provided in the home of the child by an Informal Child Care Provider unrelated to the child, on the condition that the Informal Child Care Provider is at least 18 years of age or older.
-Prior to providing and being reimbursed for subsidized child care, Informal Child Care Providers providing care in the child's own home must:
+Child care supported by financial assistance may be provided in the home of the child by an informal child care provider unrelated to the child on the condition that the informal child care provider is at least 18 years of age or older.
+Prior to providing and being reimbursed for child care supported by financial assistance, informal child care providers providing care in the child's own home must:

-complete EEC's background record check certifying the informal child care provider has a background free of conduct which, in the judgment of the EEC and in accordance with EEC's Background Record Check Regulations at 606 CMR 14.00: Criminal Offender and Other Background Record Checks, bears adversely upon his or her ability to provide for the safety and well-being of a child;
+complete EEC's background record check certifying the informal child care provider has a background free of conduct which, in the judgment of EEC and in accordance with EEC's Background Record Check Regulations at 606 CMR 14.00: Criminal Offender and Other Background Record Checks, bears adversely upon their ability to provide for the safety and well-being of a child;

 complete all applicable pre-service and orientation to child care trainings;